mph-/lcapy/doc/expressions.rst

     2
    s  + 5⋅s + 4

-This is the general form of a rational function shown as the ratio of two polynomials.
-Unlike the canonical form, the coefficient for the highest power in the denominator may not be unity.
+The factored form show both the numerator and denominator polynomials  factored.
+It is an alias for `ZPK` (zero-pole-gain) form.

    >>> H.factored()
    5⋅(s - ⅉ)⋅(s + ⅉ)
    ─────────────────
     (s + 1)⋅(s + 4)

-Here both the numerator and denominator polynomials are factored.
-It is an alias for `ZPK` (zero-pole-gain) form.
+The partial fraction form has terms that are strictly proper.

    >>> H.partfrac()
            85          10
    5 - ───────── + ─────────
        3⋅(s + 4)   3⋅(s + 1)

-This splits the rational function into partial fraction form.
+The standard form expresses the rational function as the sum of a polynomial and a strictly proper rational function.

    >>> H.standard()
       25⋅s + 15